Ptujec/LaunchBar/README.md

 [→ Go to my website to view a curated list of my actions.](https://ptujec.github.io/launchbar)

 ## Installation

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this repository.
-This includes the entire content including screenshots.
-But it's not a large download.
+This includes the entire content, including screenshots, but it's not a large download.

+**After downloading and unzipping, just double-click the `.lbaction` packages you want to use to install them.**

-You can also [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+BTW: You can also [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 It's the same as downloading it, but the GitHub way.
-[GitHub Desktop](https://desktop.github.com/download/) makes this fairly easy.
+[GitHub Desktop](https://desktop.github.com/) makes this fairly easy.
 This is also a good way to follow changes.

-After downloading or cloning and unzipping just double click the `.lbaction` packages you want to use to install them.

 ## Updates